 Author’s note: The last sentence is important for Neuroendocrine Tumour awareness (i.e. Neuroendocrine Tumour of the Pancreas rather than Pancreatic Cancer).

-Author’s note: High Grade (or Grade 3) NETs are deemed to be a ‘Carcinoma’ according to the most recent World Health Organisation (WHO) classification of Neuroendocrine Tumours (2010).
+Author’s note: High Grade poorly differentiated (or Grade 3b) NETs are deemed to be a ‘Carcinoma’ according to the most recent World Health Organisation (WHO) classification of Neuroendocrine Tumours (2017).
 You will have heard of some of the types of Carcinoma such as ‘Adenocarcinoma’ (incidentally, the term ‘Adeno’ simply means ‘gland’).

 Malignant – Cancerous.
 Malignant cells can invade and destroy nearby tissue and spread to other parts of the body.